JIMonroe/Surface_Affinities_Optimization/README.md

 If you use the code in this repository, culminating in a publication, please cite the above paper.

+Note that the Jupyter Notebook for generating figures is only for documentation -- it will not run without data generated in the proper directory structure and with the proper names.
+While the code provided is capable of achieving this, data is also available upon request.
+It is not directly provided here as it requires more storage capacity than is appropriate for this repository alone.

 Questions or other communication may be directed to shell@engineering.ucsb.edu or jacob.ian.monroe@gmail.com.